Munich-Quantum-Software-Stack/MQSS-Pennylane-Adapter/README.md

     :param y: The parameter `y` in the `quantum_function_expval` function is used as the angle parameter for the rotation gate `RY(y, wires=1)`.
 This gate applies a rotation around the y-axis of the Bloch sphere by an angle `y` to the qubit on wire
-    :return: The function `quantum_function_expval` returns the expected value of the Pauli X operator acting on the first qubit (qubit 0) and Z operator on the second qubit (qubit 1)
+    :return: The function `quantum_function_expval` returns the expected value of the given operator
-    gate between qubits 0 and 1, and RY(y) on qubit 1.
     """
     qml.RZ(x, wires=0)
     qml.CNOT(wires=[0, 1])
     qml.RY(y, wires=1)